connorpalermo/slouch-messenger/README.md

 HOSTING:
 Client side is hosted as a static site on Google Cloud Storage
-Service side is containerized and hosted on Google Cloud Run
+Server side is containerized and hosted on Google Cloud Run
 Integrated with Google Cloud Source Repositories for CI/CD